-- Yellow stripes or spots on foliage
+- Yellow, white or green stripes/ streaks/ spots on foliage

-- Wrinkled or curled leaves
+- Wrinkled, curled or small leaves

 - Stunted growth and reduced yields